python/devguide/developer-workflow/communication-channels.rst

      category on the forum.

-   Discussion in :guilabel:`Core Development` is focused on issues related to Python's development, such as how to handle a specific issue, a PEP, etc.
+   Discussion in :guilabel:`Core Development` is focused on issues related to Python's own development, such as how to handle a specific issue, a PEP, etc.

    - Ideas about new functionality should **not** start here and instead should be discussed in `Ideas`_.